marcosantos98/jake/readme.md

   "include_testing" : true
 }
 ```

-After the setup, you can run `jake -t` to run all the tests or `jake -bt` to rebuild and run the tests.
+After the setup, you can run `jake test` to run all the tests